yuzhang712/mixpe_simulator/README.md

 # MixPE Simulator

 This repository contains the code for the MixPE simulator based on DNNWeaver and BitFusion.
+The experimental results in paper "MixPE: Quantization and Hardware Co-design for Efficient LLM Inference" can be reproduced with the source code in this repo.

 ## Prerequisite